hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---

-### 15 September 2026
+### 16 September 2026

 #### Business Details API

-Existing version 2.0 updated in Sandbox and Production with the following change:
+Existing version 2.0 updated in Sandbox and Production with the following changes:

 ##### Removed

-Optional field `yearOfMigration` has been removed from the response body for the following endpoint:
-- Retrieve Business Details
+Retrieve Business Details:

+- Remove the optional field `yearOfMigration`

+---

 ### 15 September 2026